Lapin0t/grothendieck-cern/english.md

 > the social structure.
 In my opinion, it's only by participating in these
 > structural changes that we could one day envisage finding a new role either
 > for any individual's sensibility, or for science itself.
 It's not by a little
-> theorizing---in this case, about the role of science--- that we'll be able to
+> theorizing---in this case, about the role of science---that we'll be able to
 > find our place.
 I believe that participation in this struggle is difficult
 > for a scientist, precisely because the fragmentation of social activities
 > makes it difficult.
 I believe that participation in this struggle can only